Armenian needlelace

-Armenian needlelace (also known as Bebilla, Nazareth Lace and Knotted Lace) is a pure form of needle lace made using only a needle, thread and pair of scissors.
+Armenian Needlelace (also known as Bebilla, Nazareth Lace and Knotted Lace) is a pure form of needle lace made using only a needle, thread and pair of scissors.

 History

 Like lacis, or filet lace, Armenian needlelace seems to be an obvious descendant of net making.
 Where lacis adds decorative stitches to a net ground, Armenian needlelace involves making the net itself decorative.
+Representations of the lace have been described on ancient statuary, and in centuries-old stonework.

 There is some archeological evidence suggesting the use of lace in prehistoric Armenia and the prevalence of pre-Christian symbology in traditional designs would certainly suggest a pre-Christian root for this art form.

+Armenian lacemaking is thought to date back to before the 15th or 16th centuries.
+Although no textiles are preserved from that time, lacemaking seems to be referenced in some stone sculptures, especially khachkars, which look like delicate swatches of lace.
+Arab historians of the 10th century, listing the occupations of the Armenian people, mentioned handicrafts, headscarves, blankets, which were apparently related to lace.

+It is believed that gold thread, silver thread, silk thread and pearl braided laces were known in a number of Asian countries earlier than in Europe (13th century).

 In contrast to Europe where lace was the preserve of the nobility, in Armenia it decorated everything from traditional headscarves to lingerie and lacemaking was part of many or most women's lives.

+Geographic spread

+Lacemaking was widespread in almost all provinces of Armenia.
+In the 19th century, Van-Vaspurakan, Upper Armenia (Karin, Kars, Alexandropol, Akhaltskhan, Akhalkalak), Cilicia (Aintap, Marash, Urfa), Lesser Hayk (Sebastian, Kesaria, Arabkir, etc.), K. Polis, Tiflis.

+After the First World War and the Armenian genocide, lace business spread to a number of Arabian countries, Greece, France, and the United States.
+The geographical spread of Armenian lace also included a number of Armenian-populated places in Asia, Africa as well as Crimea.